dragsubil/Ordovim/README.md

 au BufDelete,VimLeave *.ordo !python3 /path/to/ordo.py -e  %
 au BufRead *.ordo.enc call s:OrdDecrypt()
 ```
+Make sure you change `/path/to/ordo.py` in your .vimrc to the actual path to the script.

 For encryption:

     1. Open or edit the file to be encrypted with the extension `.ordo`.
 Close Vim or delete the buffer